-With a CEO approval rating of 96% (the highest rated CEO of 2017) and 91% of employees ready to recommend them to a friend, it's understandable why Google is one of the most sought-after companies to work for in the world.
+With a CEO approval rating of 96% and 91% of employees ready to recommend them to a friend, it's understandable why Google is one of the most sought-after companies to work for in the world.
 But how do you go about landing the job?

 As an engineering student at Michigan University, I came in already knowing that I wanted to go into robotics, computer science or a branch of engineering.